Jeswin-8802/Chat4J/README.md

 # Setup
 ##### In the project directory:
-> Type the following command to create a virtual environment and initialize it with the necessary packages
+> Type the following command to create a virtual environment and initialize it with the necessary packages.

 `pipenv install`